JosephLenton/axum-test/examples/example-websockets/README.md

 <div align="center">
   <h1>
-    Example Todo<br>
+    Example WebSockets<br>
     an example application with tests
   </h1>
 </div>

-This is a very simple todo application.
+This is a very simple application using WebSockets.
 It aims to show ...

- * How to write some basic tests against end points.
+ * How to write a basic test that starts a WebSocket connection.
- * How to test for some tests to be expecting success, and some to be expecting failure.
+ * A basic ping pong test.
- * How to take cookies into account (like logging in).
+ * A very basic chat application, with tests.

 It's primarily to provide some code samples using axum-test.